Skip to main content

 Build your brand

 This part is fun but challenging.
-Choosing a name for your fitness business and creating your brand are essential steps.
+Choosing a name for your fitness business and creating your brand are essential first steps.
 Remember, this will help set your business apart from the competition and showcase your business's personality.
 You'll need to decide what you want to be called, how you'll engage with your customers (digitally and in person), and how you want to look.

 • Logo